Nesiht/Find_ISS/README.md

-# Find_ISS
+# Find ISS space station

-Application to show the position of ISS space station every 10 seconds or on demand.
-Also contains a small info-box about the ISS.
+Using [wheretheiss.at](https://wheretheiss.at/) API to get coordinates where the ISS space station are and then displaying it on Google Maps every 10 seconds or on demand.

-# Contains the following
+## The problem / Solution

+Understading how wheretheiss.at API works by reading up on the documents they provide.
+How to use Google Map services and all the functionallity Google Map provides.

+Creating a light and dark theme for the site.

+## Build with

 * HTML5
-* CSS
+* CSS3
-* JavaScript
+* JavaScript ES6
-* Bootstrap
-* API Fetch from wherestheiss.at (https://wheretheiss.at/)
-* Google Maps
+* Google Maps API
-* Dark / Light Themed

-Any questions can be directed to me at thisen@gmail.com.

-Repository created 2019-06-12 and finished 2019-07-12.
+## View it live

+This repo will not be published online since Google Map services will charge me each time a request with my key are made.